quantapix/qnarre/docs/advanced_tf/narrative.md

 - we explore some of the key aspects of this architecture
 - we start with a high-level view and then we gradually build from the lowest base-classes to the more useful Keras `layers`
-- our objective here is to arrive to a training model representable by the [graph](./trackable.pdf)
+- our objective here is to arrive to training model representable by the [graph](./trackable.pdf)

 - we need to prep our environment in order to run any meaningful code